Remeasuring the anomalously enhanced $B(E2; 2^+ \rightarrow 1^+)$ in $^8\mathrm{Li}$: Experiment

 The signals from the Si and LaBr$_3$ detectors were run through preamplifiers and into a digital data acquisition (DAQ) system using Pixie-16 modules from XIA, LLC \cite{xia}.
 In this experiment, a hit in any detector channel defined an event in the DAQ, with a hit in any another detector channel being considered coincident and packaged together into the same event if it occured within a \SI{500}{\ns} time window of the original event.
 In the second half of the experiment, this timing window was reduced to \SI{100}{\ns}, to reduce the number of random coincidences in the $\gamma$-ray spectrum.
-The experiment was run for a total of 5 days with a beam rate of approximately $4 \times 10^5$ pps.
+The experiment was run for a total of 5 days with a beam rate of $4.1(3) \times 10^5$ pps.
+The precise determination of the beam rate is discussed in Section \ref{sec:analysis}.

 At the end of the experiment, a \SI{1.44}{\uCi} \isotope[152]{Eu} source was placed at the target location and the multiple $\gamma$ rays from its decay were used to calibrate each LaBr$_3$ detector in energy and determine its $\gamma$-ray efficiency.
-The entire array was found to have a total $\gamma$-ray efficiency of \SI{0.75}{\percent} at \SI{1}{\MeV}.
+The entire array was found to have a total $\gamma$-ray efficiency of \SI{0.82}{\percent} at \SI{1}{\MeV}.
 The energy resolutions of the LaBr$_3$ detectors in the array were \SI{1.6}-\SI{2}{\percent} at \SI{1408}{\keV}.
 These resolutions were sufficient to cleanly resolve our $\gamma$-ray of interest (981 keV) since this energy is far enough away from the background $\gamma$-rays seen in the Doppler uncorrected spectrum.